Everything’s changed… changed utterly..

 Data Sharing Agreements / Joint Controller Agreements

 When I was in the phone company an eternity ago, I dealt with a number of changes of owners and changes of CEOs.
 The organisation structure changed frequently, but the core processes and data persisted and remained largely the unchanged.
 We still had to sell things, send out bills, and serve customers.
 For public sector organisations, this is also true.
 The sharing of data between public bodies however to execute their functions is, however, different to the sharing of data between the sales department and the marketing department in a single legal entity like a phone company.
 There are a myriad of data sharing agreements in place between government departments and other government departments and with agencies acting under the aegis of a government department.
-In any reshuffling of portfolios and reconsititution of ministerial functions under the Ministers and Secretaries Act 1924 the “corporation sole” that enters into the data sharing agreeement is the Minister for that Department of State.
+In any reshuffling of portfolios and reconstitution of ministerial functions under the Ministers and Secretaries Act 1924 the “corporation sole” that enters into the data sharing agreement is the Minister for that Department of State.

 So, what happens when the Ministry is moved, merged, broken up, or dissolved?